Olive Garden is the nation’s most successful Italian-style restaurant chain, with nearly 900 locations.

-The special menu usually has five or six entree choices.
+In most years, the special menu for Veterans Day usually has four or five entrée choices.
 It is more limited than the full restaurant’s menu, but it is representative of the restaurant’s offerings, and it helps staff make sure they have enough food to serve any veteran or active duty military member who wants a free meal.

 - Cheese Ravioli

 Each of these meals includes unlimited soup, salad, and breadsticks but not drinks or gratuity.

 What to Bring to Prove You’re a Vet

 Before you can order your free meal, your local Olive Garden staff will want to see proof that you’re a veteran or a current member of the U.S. Armed Forces.

 Sure, it takes a minute, but it helps the restaurant make sure it has enough food to serve local veterans by making sure others don’t try to claim a free meal.

 Some of the most common documents to prove your status include:

 - State-issued ID Card or Drivers License with Veterans Stamp

 - You may also be able to bring a citation or commendation that includes your name or a photograph of yourself in uniform.